zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 }
 ```

 It works, but it's ugly and gets no protection from the compiler.
-The model can become really messy if it's littered with such hacks everyone.
-One of the biggest reason of introducing the ZModel language is to systematically remove this obstacle so that we have a solid foundation for adding custom semantics into the schema down the road.
+The model can become messy if it's littered with such hacks everyone.
+One of the biggest reasons for introducing the ZModel language is to systematically remove this obstacle so that we have a solid foundation for adding custom semantics into the schema down the road.

 Here's a quick example of the custom `@password` and `@omit` attributes ZModel added for automatically hashing passwords upon saving and omitting them from query results: